ngducanh126/apollo-coding-challenge/README.md

 ### GraphQL server Setup

-Ensure you are in **apollo-coding-challenge/vehicle-api-server**

-Activate the virtual environment you created during the REST API setup:
+Activate the virtual environment you created during the REST API setup.
+Make sure you are at **apollo-coding-challenge** directory (the home directory).

 -   Windows: venv\Scripts\activate